 The eastern gorilla tends to live in groups which are led and protected by the alpha male.
 The alpha male eastern gorilla also mates with the females in his group, producing generally single offspring, known as babies.
 The eastern gorilla babies remain with their mother until they are a few years old and become independent.

-Today, all eastern gorillas are considered to be endangered species with populations having suffered due to habitat loss and illegal poaching.
+Today, all eastern gorillas are considered to be critically endangered species with populations having suffered due to habitat loss and illegal poaching.
 There are estimated to be around 5,000 eastern lowland gorillas, and an even fewer 700 mountain gorilla individuals left in the wild.